 - The Yellow Label was created in 1876 to discern the difference between their Dry (Brut) Champagne from the others in a dark cellar.
 It has since involved, becoming their identifying color.

 This is what the winemaker has to say about this delightful Veuve Clicquot Yellow Label Brut Champagne:

 “The strength of this golden-yellow wine is immediately pleasing to the nose while its complexity explodes on the palate.
 The initial notes of fruit are followed by more discreet aromas of brioche and vanilla when the wine is allowed to age in the bottle.
 It’s a perfect balance of finesse and forcefulness.”

 I enjoy this champagne whenever I have an occasion to buy it.
-It goes with anything and adds so much to any type of celebration or to just celebrate life.
+It goes with anything and adds so much to any celebration or to just celebrate life.
 I do find it’s great with a selection of quality cheeses, chocolates or some fruits.
-With Easter approaching it would be an especially nice addition to your table.
+With Easter approaching, it would be an especially nice addition to your table.